artsy/passport-local-with-otp/README.md

 Developers using the popular [Express](http://expressjs.com/) web framework can refer to an [example](https://github.com/passport/express-4.x-local-example) as a starting point for their own web applications.

-Additional examples can be found on the [wiki](https://github.com/jaredhanson/passport-local/wiki/Examples).

 ## License